NIWA Reports on NZ’s River Flooding Exposure

 The study recommends a national-scale exposure assessment for both present-day and future exposures.
 This includes:

-• updated and improved population spatial data sets, building spatial data set, infrastructure spatial datasets, and land cover spatial datasets that include more categories or layers of information for example buildings are categorized as rest homes, schools, etc in building spatial data sets.
+• Updated and improved population spatial data sets, building spatial data sets, infrastructure spatial datasets, and land cover spatial datasets include more categories or layers of information.
+For example, buildings are categorized as rest homes, schools, etc., in building spatial data sets.

-Browse the entire report by clicking on the link provided at the “Source Citation”.
+Browse the entire report by clicking the link in the “Source” section.

 Source Citation: